tharangar/copper.opensource.lk/docs/Features.md

 <p align="justify">
 Sender Policy Framework (SPF) is an email authentication method designed to detect forged sender addresses in emails (email spoofing), a technique often used in phishing and email spam.

-SPF allows the receiver to check that an email claiming to come from a specific domain comes from an IP address authorized by that domain's administrators.[1]
+SPF allows the receiver to check that an email claiming to come from a specific domain comes from an IP address authorized by that domain's administrators.
 The list of authorized sending hosts and IP addresses for a domain is published in the DNS records for that domain.
 </p>

 1. Authorize email senders with SPF